 "Ectatic changes can occur as early as 1 week after LASIK, or they can be delayed up to several years after the initial procedure.
 In many cases, [corneal transplant] is eventually performed to manage this complication...
 The continuously growing popularity of refractive surgery procedures, namely LASIK, has caused increased concern regarding the serious complication of keratectasia."
 (Meghpara et al, 2008)

 IMPORTANT NOTICE: Due to the failure of LASIK surgeons to report LASIK complications as required by federal law, patients who experience ectasia (keratoconus) after LASIK should file a MedWatch report online with the FDA.
-Alternatively, you may call FDA at 1-800-FDA-1088 to report by telephone, or download a copy of the paper form and either fax it to 1-800-FDA-0178 or mail it using the postage-paid addressed form.
-It doesn't matter how long ago you had LASIK, you should still file a report.
-Read a sample of ectasia/keratoconus reports currently on file with the FDA: Click here
+Alternatively, you may call FDA at 1-800-FDA-1088 to report by telephone, download the paper form and either fax it to 1-800-FDA-0178 or mail it using the postage-paid addressed form, or download the MedWatcher Mobile App for reporting LASIK problems to the FDA using a smart phone or tablet.
+You should file a report even if your LASIK procedure was many years ago.
+Read a sample of post-LASIK ectasia/keratoconus reports currently on file with the FDA: Click here

 In an apparent attempt to hide the truth about post-LASIK ectasia, LASIK surgeons may deliberately misdiagnose post-LASIK corneal ectasia as post-LASIK keratoconus.
 Keratoconus is a naturally occuring disorder of the cornea which usually affects both eyes and typically begins during puberty or late teen years.
 If a patient did not have keratoconus or early signs of keratoconus before LASIK and experienced steepening of the cornea with vision loss after LASIK, then the correct diagnosis is likely ectasia.

 Is post-LASIK ectasia (keratectasia) real, or is it actually genetic keratoconus hastened by LASIK, as some LASIK surgeons would have you believe?
 Read this scientific study, which found that post-LASIK ectasia and keratoconus are not the same histopathologic processes.
 Update 4/30/2020: Also read this scientific study - Quote from the full text: "our findings on corneal subbasal nerves together with cellular findings indicate that, contrary to the degenerative nature of keratoconus, post-LASIK ectasia seems to be a mechanical process in nature."